Cretaceous–Paleogene boundary: Maastrichtian marine regression

 Clear evidence exists that sea levels fell in the final stage of the Cretaceous by more than at any other time in the Mesozoic era.
 In some Maastrichtian stage rock layers from various parts of the world, the later ones are terrestrial; earlier ones represent shorelines and the earliest represent seabeds.
 These layers do not show the tilting and distortion associated with mountain building; therefore, the likeliest explanation is a regression, that is, a buildout of sediment, but not necessarily a drop in sea level.
 No direct evidence exists for the cause of the regression, but the explanation which is currently accepted as the most likely is that the mid-ocean ridges became less active and therefore sank under their own weight as sediment from uplifted orogenic belts filled in structural basins.

 A severe regression would have greatly reduced the continental shelf area, which is the most species-rich part of the sea, and therefore could have been enough to cause a marine mass extinction.
 However, research concludes that this change would have been insufficient to cause the observed level of ammonite extinction.
 The regression would also have caused climate changes, partly by disrupting winds and ocean currents and partly by reducing the Earth's albedo and therefore increasing global temperatures.

 Marine regression also resulted in the reduction in area of epeiric seas, such as the Western Interior Seaway of North America.
 The reduction of these seas greatly altered habitats, removing coastal plains that ten million years before had been host to diverse communities such as are found in rocks of the Dinosaur Park Formation.
 Another consequence was an expansion of freshwater environments, since continental runoff now had longer distances to travel before reaching oceans.
 While this change was favorable to freshwater vertebrates, those that prefer marine environments, such as sharks, suffered.

 Supernova hypothesis

 Another discredited cause for the K–Pg extinction event is cosmic radiation from a nearby supernova explosion.
 An iridium anomaly at the boundary is consistent with this hypothesis.
-However, analysis of the boundary layer sediments failed to find ^{244}Pu, a supernova byproduct which is the longest-lived plutonium isotope, with a half-life of 81 million years.
+However, analysis of the boundary layer sediments failed to find plutonium-244, a byproduct of supernovae and neutron star mergers, which is the longest-lived plutonium isotope, with a half-life of 81 million years.